 When you’re applying, you’ll need to gather a few important documents.

-Start with the application form, fill it out completely.
+1. Start with the application form; fill it out completely.

-Don’t forget a personal statement where you talk about what drives you and what you hope to achieve.
-And if your program asks for them, include letters of recommendation.
+4. Please keep in mind a personal statement where you talk about what drives you and what you hope to achieve.
+And if your programme asks for them, include a letter of recommendation.

 NOUN Admission Requirements for PhD Applicants